markkerzner/talmudilluminated/doc/benefits.md

 * Often, people cause the greatest possible damage when angry.
 They say the thing that they later regret, or do an act.

 * The ancient sage by the name of Hillel would not get angry even when provoked on purpose.
-Here is [how he did it] (https://talmudilluminated.com/shabbat/shabbat31.html).
+Here is [how he did it](https://talmudilluminated.com/shabbat/shabbat31.html).

 ### Acquire taste in art